ftrackhq/ftrack-ts-schema-generator/README.md

 - `EntityData`: A generic type that takes an EntityType and returns the corresponding interface from EntityTypeMap.
 - `TypedContextSubtypeMap`: A map of TypedContext subtypes to their corresponding TypeScript interfaces.
 - `TypedContextSubtype`: A type representing the valid TypedContext subtypes.

-## Error Handling

-If there are any issues during the generation of the TypeScript interfaces, errors will be logged as comments at the end of the output file.

-## Contributing

-If you find any issues or have suggestions for improvements, please feel free to open a pull request or create an issue in the project repository.

-## License

-This project is licensed under the Apache 2.0 - see the LICENSE file for details.